 You must configure two link-local IP addresses (both from the same subnet) and a netmask on both sides of the tunnel.
 After you configure these changes on both sides of the tunnel, a BGP session is established.

-Again, if a network has VPN tunnels in multiple regions, a Cloud Router has to be created in each region where dynamic routing is desired.
-A single Cloud Router can be used for multiple VPN gateways and multiple tunnels in the network's region in which the router belongs.
+Again, if a network has Cloud VPN tunnels in multiple regions, you must create a Cloud Router in each region where you want to use dynamic routing.
+You can use a single Cloud Router for multiple Cloud VPN gateways and multiple tunnels in the network's region in which the router belongs.